Clarence Alfred Cole

 Clarence Alfred Cole (June 15, 1909 – April 11, 1963) was the third bishop of the Episcopal Diocese of Upper South Carolina, serving from 1953 to 1963.

 Early life and education

 Cole was born in Washington, D.C., on June 15, 1909.
 He was the son of Carl Adams Cole and Blanche Margaret Mack.
-He was first educated at a public school of Washington, D.C., before studying at Benjamin Franklin University from where he earned a Bachelor of Science in 1930.
+He was first educated at public schools of Washington, D.C., before studying at Benjamin Franklin University from where he earned a Bachelor of Science in 1930.
 In 1933, he attended Duke University and graduated with a Bachelor of Arts.
-With a Bachelor of Divinity, he graduated in 1936 from the University of the South, and was awarded a Doctor of Divinity from the same university in 1954.
+With a Bachelor of Divinity, he graduated in 1936 from the University of the South; he was awarded a Doctor of Divinity from the same university in 1954.

 Ordained ministry

 Cole was ordained deacon in June 1936 by Bishop James E. Freeman of Washington and priest in May 1937 by Bishop Albert Sidney Thomas of South Carolina.
 He married Catherine Tate Powe on June 1, 1938, and together had six children.
 He served as assistant rector of Grace Church in Charleston, South Carolina, from 1936 till 1938, and then as rector of St Stephen's Church in Oxford, North Carolina.
 In 1941, he became rector of St Martin's Church in Charlotte, North Carolina, before becoming rector of St John's Church in Charleston, West Virginia on March 3, 1952.